SciCompMod/memilio/pycode/epidemiology/epidata/README.rst

 We use dictionaries to change the columns name to have all the names the same and are able to easily change them If data from with other languages are used please add the dictionary in "defaultDict.py" and use the exsting one.

 Note: You should not use the possibilities of pandas the access the columne with dataframe.column but instead use datafram[column] and use th dictionaries for the column-name.

+When a new script to download data is added please add the functionality to the dictionary cli_dict in the cli function in getDataIntoPandasDataFrame.py by adding a name for it a key and adding a list with in the form [comment to print, list of used parser arguments]

+If a new parser-argument has to be added, you need to add two if-loops for it to the ci-function in getDataIntoPandasDataFrame.py: first make the parser.add_argument(...) and second to append the arg-list.